-Phytonutrients, or phytochemicals, are special plant nutrients that have been found to boost health and protect against disease.
+Phytonutrients, or phytochemicals, are special plant nutrients that boost health and protect against disease.
 While there are many classes and types of phytonutrients, you should pay special attention to a few.

 Anthocyanins

 Anthocyanins are flavonoids that give fruits and vegetables a deep red, blue, or purple tone.
-They have been linked to the prevention of heart disease and cancer, and they may also improve cognitive function.
-Anthocyanins are found in berries, red grapes, purple eggplant and red cabbage.
+They have been linked to the prevention of heart disease and cancer and may also improve cognitive function.
+Anthocyanins are found in berries, red grapes, purple eggplant, and red cabbage.

 Carotenoids

-Carotenoids are a group of phytochemicals with antioxidant activity that fight free radicals and reduce the cell damage that eventually leads to disease.
-Carotenoids can be found in carrots, collard greens, tomatoes, pumpkin and cantaloupe.
+Carotenoids are a group of phytochemicals with antioxidant activity that fight free radicals and reduce cell damage.
+Carotenoids can be found in carrots, collard greens, tomatoes, pumpkins, and cantaloupe.

 Catechin

-A catechin is a flavanol linked to a reduced risk for heart disease, stroke and some cancers.
-This flavanol may also help to lower blood cholesterol.
-Catechins are most often associated with tea, but they can also be found in coffee and chocolate.
+Catechins are flavonols linked to a reduced risk of heart disease, stroke, and some cancers.
+This flavanol may also help lower blood cholesterol.
+Catechins are most often associated with tea but can also be found in coffee and chocolate.

 Quercetin